 Commit to minimum exercise

-If you were creating a list of things that you imagine doing when you’re organised I bet exercise would be on the list.
+I would definitely exercise if I was more organised says just about everyone.
 If it’s already on your schedule that’s awesome and you can have a gold star.
 But if you like the idea of PE with Joe but can’t just seem to commit then this one is for you.
 Decide to commit to the minimum amount of exercise.
 This might be doing the 10-minute work out for seniors every day on the grounds that’s that it’s 10 minutes and gentle enough that you don’t need a shower after.
 Or to doing a single yoga pose every day before you make lunch.
 Or heel raises when you brush your teeth.
 But it’s a start, right!